Seaham, New South Wales: 'An era ends, an era begins' (1973 – Present)

 In 1967, the Hunter District Water Board had commissioned a weir on the Williams River at Seaham.
 Engineers expected a rock wall would remove salt from the upper reaches of the river, allowing it to be pumped through a canal across Balickera to a drinking water supply dam at Grahamstown.
 The project was 'trouble-plagued' from the beginning and not without its critics.
 Farmers feared the weir would change the flood pattern at Seaham and ruin valuable land.
-Water turbulance gardually removed the fines from the rock face and water continued to seep upriver from Seaham.
+Water turbulence gradually removed the fines from the rock face and water continued to seep upriver from Seaham.
 The water board eventually called world-wide tenders for the sealing of the weir and in 1974 the French firm S. I. F. Bachy Enterprise won the contract.
 Using a method that, at the time, was untried anywhere in the world, engineers drilled the rock and filled the holes with an impervous grout.
 In response to representations, the water board also built flood gates into the 360m weir to allow better control of the water.
 At a total cost of $10.5 million, and after the weir was eventually sealed, it was opened in March 1979 by the NSW Deputy Premier and Minister for Public Work, Jack Ferguson.

 The Seaham Weir was not the only alteration to life in Seaham during the 1970s.
 The old punt, which had plied across the river from a ramp at Torrence Street since at least the 1860s, was "in danger of sinking" by 1971.
 It was the last such service operating in the Lower Hunter, others long replaced by bridges, and emergency pumps were required to keep the vessel dry.
 On 14 February 1973 puntman Jim Salter made the final run across the river.
 During the first year of the weir's construction he had worked up to 22 hours a day, "collapsing two or three times".
 A bridge replaced the service two months later, opened by the NSW Minister for Transport Milon Morris.
 At a cost of $300,000, it provided "the security of flood free access for the people living on the eastern side of the river as they bring their products to the markets and saleyards at Maitland".

 One of Seaham's longest-lived residents, Maud Mary McDonald, died in 2012 at the age of 103.
 She had been born only 7 years after another resident, William Cunningham died at the disputed age of 103.
 These two long lives, nearly overlapping, could almost condense the entire history of Seaham into two lifespans across four centuries.